sammyt79/CommissionCalc2/README.md

 It was not present at submission.

-To run the program, download the jar file (CommissionCalc2/dist/CommissionCalc2.jar view raw) Then open the Command Prompt, change directory to downloads, paste java -jar CommissionCalc2.jar
+To run the program, download the jar file (CommissionCalc2/dist/CommissionCalc2.jar view raw) Then open the Command Prompt, change directory to downloads, paste "java -jar CommissionCalc2.jar"